 - The German Autobahn is a trademark for German cars!

 If your only trademark and USP is, that you can drive as quickly as possible on roads most people on earth will never drive on, what’s the point?
-“Freude am Fahren” also doesn’t mean “drive quick” but have a agile and fun to drive car!
+“Freude am Fahren” also doesn’t mean “drive quick” but have fun to drive a car!
 Make “Tested on the Nürburgring” would make much more sense.
 And why would Germany want to be associated with an archaic environmentally nonsense behavior?
-We should rather be associated with high-tech that helps saving the planet than something else.
+We should rather be associated with high-tech that helps to save the planet than something else.

 - Speed limits limit our personal freedom!

 While that is correct, so are all other laws in a country.
-It forbids you to build houses where you want and how you would want them, if forbids you to drive with worn tires or without drivers license.
-It forbids you to harm other people.
+It forbids you to build houses where you want and how you would want them, it forbids you to drive with worn tires or without a driver’s license and it forbids you to harm other people.
 In other words: your personal freedom ends, where it can be harmful to others!
-Harm in the sense of rising road risks or polluting the environment – a environment we all rely on and want to preserve.
+The harm in the sense of rising road risks or polluting the environment – an environment we all rely on and want to preserve.

 Now following is a list of all arguments why a general speed limit makes sense:

 - Reduction of pollution: Reducing overall fuel consumption, reduction of CO2 emissions and respirable dust as well as reduction of noise (which as well makes people ill).

 - Reduction of cost: A lot of road signs would be obsolete.
 This would reduce the overcrowded forest of signs in Germany, would make it easier for everyone and would reduce costs significantly.
 Also, we would not have to set up very expensive electronic adaptive speed signs as many want to have.